guidovezzoni/BingeWorthyShows2/README.md

    trying to be self-explanatory
 1. Unit test - some classes/functions have been unit tested as sample - junit, mocks, coroutines, etc

+## Variants

+An RxJava3 version can be found in this branch: [link]

+If you wish to compare the difference between Coroutines+LiveData and RxJava, you can check them here: [link]